A Las Vegas Treasure

 Mount Charleston has over 50 miles of marked trails over the rocky terrain.
 Some of these trails are paved and handicap accessible.
 There are also strenuous climbs to the top of the mountain.
 The tougher hikes offer rewards of scenic vistas and unique geology and flora.
 But hikers of all ages and abilities will find something to enjoy while visiting Mount Charleston, including picnics and camping.
 Bicycles are permitted on some trails.

 Mount Charleston and Spring Mountains are typically 20-30 degrees cooler than the valleys, so the area is a popular getaway for both Las Vegas residents and visitors, who want to enjoy an outdoor activity while escaping the brutal desert heat.
-However, hikers should still start their hikes early in the morning and take precautions to avoid sun overexposure.
-No permits are required and there are no entrance fees.
+No hiking permits are required and there are no entrance fees.